One of Us Is Lying (TV series): Development

 In September 2017, Universal Cable Productions reportedly acquired the rights to One of Us Is Lying—the debut novel of Karen M. McManus—in a competitive situation and would produce a television series adaptation to be released on E!.
 In August 2019, the project was moved to NBCUniversal, who gave the then-unreleased streaming service Peacock its first pilot order with the series.

 Following the success of his Spanish Netflix series Elite, Darío Madrona received several offers to work on American television series; one such offer was for One of Us Is Lying.
 Madrona thought the show would provide something "a little brighter" than traditional mystery stories and found the novel "super addictive"—he was also intrigued by the flawed and untruthful characters, and saw the project as a chance to explore more profound themes of friendship, love and want.
 After accepting the offer, Madrona met with the producers and studio and was hired as showrunner.

 In September 2019, it was reported that Jennifer Morrison would direct the pilot episode.
 On August 12, 2020, the project became the first from Peacock to receive a series order.
 On January 14, 2022, Peacock renewed the series for a second season, with Saleh replacing Madrona as showrunner.
-On January 20, 2023, Peacock canceled the series after two seasons.